 - Liaising with staff at licensed premises, Street Pastors, and patrolling police officers to build relationships and trust that will enhance Bristol’s reputation for safety.

 The Safeguarding team report back on a range of issues including waste, vulnerability, litter, and incidents, enabling the City Centre BID operations team to identify and implement further improvements.

-Pictured are Sam and Martin, our usual Safeguarding Marshals.
-If you see them when you are out and about in the City Centre BID area, or when you are working in one of the venues, do say hello.
+If you see the marshals when you are out and about in the City Centre BID area, or when you are working in one of the venues, do say hello.